How to grow Fatsia japonica

 Can I propagate Fatsia japonica from cuttings?

-Help!
-My Fatsia japonica leaves are drooping!
+My Fatsia japonica leaves are drooping – what can I do?

 Fatsia japonica plants can sag or develop droopy leaves, which usually means something is wrong.
-Typically this indicates over- or under-watering.
-Push your finger into the compost or soil – it should feel moist but not wet.
-If it's wet then the fatsia is drowning – if it's growing in a pot, ensure the pot isn't sitting in water and then stop watering until the compost feels dry.
-If the plant is growing outside in the soil you may need to improve drainage as other plants will be suffering too.
+Typically, this indicates over- or under-watering.
+Push your finger into the compost or soil, which should feel moist but not wet.
+If it's wet, then the fatsia is drowning – if it's growing in a pot, ensure the pot isn't sitting in water and then stop watering until the compost feels dry.
+If the plant is growing outside in the soil, you may need to improve drainage as other plants will be suffering too.
+If it's dry, then water your fatsia.
+This should instantly perk it up.
+Follow up by applying a thick mulch, which will help the soil around the plant to retain moisture.

 Can I move an established fatsia?